Assisted Living

 The opportunity for seniors to continue aging in place and the peace of mind for family members are some of the biggest benefits of home care.

 While 24/7 home care offers the convenience of receiving care in the comfort of one’s home, the cost may become prohibitive for some families.
-A senior living community — such as assisted living, which offers a similar level of care — may be a more cost effective option.
-The national median cost of assisted living in 2024 is $4,995 per month, according to A Place for Mom’s 2024 Cost of Long-Term Care and Senior Living report.
+A senior living community — such as assisted living, which offers a similar level of care — may be a more cost-effective option.
+The national median cost of assisted living in 2025 is $5,190 per month.[01]

-Live-in care is another option that is less expensive than 24/7 home care and allows seniors to receive care in their own home.
-A live-in caregiver lives in the senior’s home and provides care during a specified shift, usually eight hours.
+Live-in care is a less expensive option that allows seniors to receive care in their own home.
+A live-in caregiver lives with the senior in their home and provides care during a specified shift, usually 8 hours.

 Expert advice for affordable home care